tryingtobecoder34/es-ansible-installation-ubuntu/README.md

-# ElasticSearch and Kibana Instalation with Ansible
+# ElasticSearch Instalation with Ansible

 This Ansible playbook sets up a multi-node Elasticsearch.
-The playbook assumes Rhell 8 as the operating system.
+The playbook assumes Ubuntu 20.04 LTS as the operating system.

 ## As long as you don't specify the version this playbook will install latest version of 8.x.x of Elasticserach.